Marcel-Rodekamp/NSL/README.md

 ##### 1.1 Arch Linux

 Arch linux is rather flexible to obtain the newest versions of any software.
-This allows to install the newest g++ compilers & PyTorch via the packet manager.
+This allows to install the newest g++ compilers & PyTorch via the package manager.
 For [g++](https://archlinux.org/packages/core/x86_64/gcc/) this would mean
 ```
 sudo pacman -S gcc